 Uncommon side effects that may affect up to 1 in 100 are:

-- A burning sensation or a stinging feeling after you apply the cream that then goes away on its own.
+- A burning sensation or a stinging feeling after you apply aciclovir cold sore cream that then goes away on its own.

 Rare side effects that affect less than 1 in 1,000 people include:

-- Do not use acyclovir cream to treat genital herpes or mouth ulcers caused by the herpes simplex virus or for herpes infections on or near your eyes;
+- Do not use aciclovir cream to treat genital herpes or mouth ulcers caused by the herpes simplex virus or for herpes infections on or near your eyes;

-- Do not use Aciclovir cream on the mucus membranes as it can irritate – areas to avoid include the inside of the nose and mouth, around the eyes and inside the vagina;
+- Do not use aciclovir cream on the mucus membranes as it can irritate them – areas to avoid include the inside of the nose and mouth, around the eyes and inside the vagina;

-- Do not use Aciclovir cream if your cold sore is severe, get an appointment with a doctor for a potentially stronger treatment;
+- Do not use aciclovir cream if your cold sore is severe.
+Get an appointment with a doctor who may be able to provide you with a stronger treatment;

-- Only use the cream on your face and lips;
+- Only use aciclovir cream on your face and lips;

-- Do not use Aciclovir cream to treat a cold sore if you have a weakened immune system (e.g. you have an HIV infection, a recent bone marrow transplant or another health issue that affects your immune system) – speak to a doctor to find out what is best for you;
+- Do not use aciclovir cream to treat a cold sore if you have a weakened immune system (for example, you have an HIV infection, a recent bone marrow transplant or another health issue that affects your immune system).
+Speak to a doctor to find out what is best for you;

-Although there are no specific or obvious warnings of medication interacting with Aciclovir cream – it is always best to tell your doctor or pharmacists about any other medication you are taking or have recently taken so they can double-check it is ok.
+Although there are no specific or obvious warnings of medications that interact with aciclovir cold sore cream, it is always best to tell your doctor or pharmacists about any other medication you are taking or have recently taken so they can double- check it is ok.

 Always mention anything you are taking, including herbal remedies and vitamins.

-You can buy Aciclovir cream from any reputable pharmacy, it may be sold under different trade names, for example, Cold Sore Cream, Aciclovir Cream, Zovirax but your pharmacist will be able to advise.
+You can buy aciclovir cold sore cream from any reputable pharmacy.
+It may be sold under different trade names – for example, Cold Sore Cream, Aciclovir Cream or Zovirax – but your pharmacist will be able to advise you.

 Purchase from the pharmacy that is easiest for you.
 Remember aciclovir cream works best when applied as soon as possible once you are aware of the cold sore forming so it’s best to get it sooner rather than later – take this into account when deciding where to buy.

-Can I get Aciclovir cream without a prescription?
+Can I get aciclovir cold sore cream without a prescription?

-You do not generally need a prescription to get Aciclovir cream, you can buy it over the counter from any pharmacy and you do not need to consult with a doctor before using it.
-However, in the following circumstances you should speak to a doctor before self-treating with Aciclovir cream:
+You do not generally need a prescription to get aciclovir cold sore cream – you can buy it over the counter from any pharmacy and you do not need to consult with a doctor before using it.
+However, in the following circumstances, you should speak to a doctor before self-treating with aciclovir cream: